jvandenaardweg/homebridge-itho-daalderop/README.md

 ## Requirements

 It is required to have installed and configured the [WiFi Add-on module](https://github.com/arjenhiemstra/ithowifi) for your fan unit.
-More info about this module and for a complete list on what mechanical ventilation models models are supported, please take a look at [Arjan Hiemstra's GitHub repository](https://github.com/arjenhiemstra/ithowifi).

-Or this forum thread on Tweakers.net (Dutch): [Itho Daalderop WiFi Add-on module](https://gathering.tweakers.net/forum/list_messages/1892019).
+More info about this module and for a complete list on what mechanical ventilation models models are supported, please take a look at [Arjan Hiemstra's GitHub repository](https://github.com/arjenhiemstra/ithowifi) or this forum thread on Tweakers.net (Dutch): [Itho Daalderop WiFi Add-on module](https://gathering.tweakers.net/forum/list_messages/1892019).

 ## Getting started

 1. Go to your Homebridge UI and click on "Plugins"
 2. Search for `Itho Daalderop` and select the plugin `Homebridge Itho Daalderop` from `@jvandenaardweg` and click "Install"
-3. On the plugin Settings, configure the API settings.
+3. On the plugin Settings, configure the API settings, choose between using MQTT or the HTTP API and fill in the required settings.
 Click Save.
 4. Click the little QR code icon for the plugin and enable the bridge.
 Save it and restart Homebridge.
 5. After restarting Homebridge, click the QR code icon again and scan the QR code with your iPhone using the Home App.
 This will add the plugin bridge to your Home App.
 6. Your Mechanical Ventilation unit should now be available to configure in the Home App